The Most Important Dates For Your Finances in 2018

 The Most Important Dates for Your Finances in 2018

-If you have decided that this is the year you will get all your accounts in shape (click here to see how we can help you achieve this) it is worth keeping a note of important dates in the world of finance so that you don’t miss out on any of them.
+If you have decided that this is the year you will get all your accounts in shape, it is worth keeping a note of important dates in the world of finance so that you don’t miss out on any of them.
 This could be anything from new developments or products that have become available on the market (which may well save you money), to deadlines that you need to adhere to.
 We take a look at some of the most important dates for your finances in 2018, so you don’t have to!

 13th January – The launch of Open Banking